 How cold can The Plunge Cold Plunge get?

 This plunge can get down to 39 degrees and stay there for a full day, thanks to the constantly working chiller.

 Can I put The Plunge Cold Plunge outside?

-Yes, if you would rather put your tub outside than inside, there’s an insulated cover, filtration system, and skimmer net that can help keep your tub clean.
+Yes, if you would rather put your tub outside than inside, an insulated cover, filtration system, and skimmer net can help keep your tub clean.
 However, if you live in an area where temperatures drop below freezing, you’ll want to opt for the Hot & Cold Plunge, so your pipes won’t freeze.